rodmidde/woocommerce-marktplaats/readme.txt

 == Description ==

-Marktplaats WooCommerce is a WordPress plugin that publishes WooCommerce products to [Marktplaats](http://www.marktplaats.nl), the biggest Dutch online platform for selling and buying (second hand) products.
-It depends on the [GoedGeplaatst](https://www.goedgeplaatst.nl/) API.
+Marktplaats WooCommerce is a WordPress plugin that publishes WooCommerce products to Marktplaats (http://www.marktplaats.nl), the biggest Dutch online platform for selling and buying (second hand) products.
+It depends on the GoedGeplaatst (https://www.goedgeplaatst.nl/) API.

 = Features =